Summer Corn Salad with Toasted Grains

 • Freshly ground black pepper

-1. Prep your corn the safe way (with thanks Merrill & Kristen) by placing one ear vertically on a cutting board or work surface in front of you.
+1. Prep your corn the safe way (with thanks Merrill & Kristen -- http://food52.com/blog/2259-how-to-de-kernel-corn) by placing one ear horizontally on a cutting board or the work surface in front of you.
 Hold one edge of the corn while slicing the kernels off the opposite side with a sharp knife.
-Rotate cob so that flat, cut side is now sitting firmly on your work surface and repeat until you have cut around the entire ear.
+Rotate cob so that the flat, cut side is now sitting firmly on your work surface and repeat until you have cut around the entire ear.
 Repeat with remaining ears of corn.
-You should have between two - three cups of kernels (depending on the size of your ears); place in a bowl and set aside.
+You should have between 2 to 3 cups of kernels (depending on the size of your ears).
+Place in a bowl and set aside.

-2. Milk your cobs one at a time by standing upright (trimming end to make it sit flat if necessary) in a pie plate and carefully work downwards, scraping the cob with the backside of your knife.
+2. Milk your cobs one at a time by standing upright (trimming the end to make it sit flat if necessary) in a pie plate and, carefully work downwards, scraping the cob with the backside of your knife.
 Continue on all sides of the cob.
 Repeat with remaining cobs.
-Transfer mixture to a two cup or quart Pyrex measure; you should have about ¾ cup corn milk and pulp.
+Transfer mixture to a two cup or quart Pyrex measure -- you should have about 3/4 cup corn milk and pulp.
 Add enough dairy milk so that entire mixture measures 1 1/2 cups.
 Set aside.

-3. In a Dutch oven, cook bacon over medium heat until crispy and fat has rendered.
+3. In a Dutch oven, cook bacon over medium heat until it's crispy and the fat has rendered.
 Using a slotted utensil, transfer bacon pieces to a small bowl and set aside.

 6. Gently fluff grains with a fork and transfer to a large serving bowl to cool.
 Help grains cool by pulling from the bottom of the bowl with a spatula, essentially folding from the bottom up.